ppsrac/ppsrac/README.md

 Hello, my name is Suhyun Kim who live in Seoul in South Korea.<br/>
-At now, I'm a beginner programmer who are learning about basic computational science.
-I want to be AI engineer and want to make some fancy AI algorithms which many peoples like.<br/>
+At now, I'm a beginner programmer who are learning about basic computational science.<br/>
 If you want to contact me, feel free to contact.
 <br/>
 <br/>